kluete/recover_itunes/README.md

 * reading files directly via FUSE's AFC protocol can be slow.
 To speed it up, copy relevant iOS files to your HDD first, then process them locally
 * there's currently a hardcoded (hackish) 31-year timestamp offset for the purchase date, maybe because the **Julian calendar** starts on 19-December-1969
 * ffmpeg/avconv don't seem to correctly handle m4a cover art
+* a native Lua SQLite library is really only needed for development/debugging.
+For plain usage, CLI sqlite3 is suffficient

 ## Fineprint & Cop-out